yurisokolovicz/yurisokolovicz/README.md

 Hi 👋 My name is Yuri
 ==========================

-Due to several years in contact with exact sciences, I have the ability to solve problems, excellent communication, presentation and publication of results in cientific journals.
+Due to several years in contact with exact sciences, I have developed the ability learn fast, solve problems.
+I have excellent skills in communication, presentation and publication of results in cientific journals.

 * 🌍 I'm based in Rio de Grande do Sul, Brazil
 * ✉️ You can contact me at yurisokolovicz@gmail.com